-- 1. Fixed number of days for completing contract negotiation. - 2.
+- 1. Preparation of contract, using the common financial support agreement template. - 2.
 Each partner identifies individuals with legal and financial responsibility, who are named in the contract. - 3.
 Each partner receives code of conduct and anti-fraud materials. - 4.
 Adopt a common electronic signature process to minimise contractual delays between the KICs and partners.